lucaswerkmeister/ACDC/README.md

 Note that this is only possible in Firefox –
 I’m not aware of a way for a WebExtension to run code in the page content in Chrome or other browsers.

-For deployment, run `make all` to build the Commons version of the script, copy `dist/main.js` to the clipboard and save that on [`MediaWiki:Gadget-ACDC.js`](https://commons.wikimedia.org/wiki/MediaWiki:Gadget-ACDC.js).
+For deployment, copy `acdc.js` to the clipboard and save that on [`MediaWiki:Gadget-ACDC.js`](https://commons.wikimedia.org/wiki/MediaWiki:Gadget-ACDC.js).
 Afterwards, copy the page revision from the “permanent link” in the sidebar and tag the current commit as <code>r<var>revid</var></code>, then push `main` and that tag to `origin`.

-When introducing new dependencies in `package.json`, add them to `dependencies` if they’re necessary to build the gadget (`make all`), or to `devDependencies` if they’re only necessary to test it (`make check`).
+All dependencies in `package.json` should be `devDependencies`.
-In other words, `rm -rf node_modules/ && npm install --prod && make all` should always succeed.
+(Prior to June 2025, non-dev dependencies were those required to build the gadget, but the build step is no longer necessary and as such only dev / test dependencies remain.)

 ## License